407-610-2417

 Link Building for Saas

-The thing is, there’s high competition in the SaaS industry, and getting top rankings on Google is no easy task.
-For high-demand SEO keywords like “email marketing platform,” Ahrefs data shows you’d need backlinks from over 932 referring domains just to break into the top 10.
+The problem is, there’s high competition in the SaaS industry, and getting top rankings on Google is no easy task.
+For high-demand SEO keywords like “email marketing platform,” Ahrefs data shows you’d need backlinks from over 756 referring domains just to break into the top 10.
 Sounds like a lot, right?

-In even more competitive areas, such as AI tools, the requirements are even steeper.
-Some of the websites in this industry have more than 5,000 referring domains:
+In more competitive areas, such as AI tools, the requirements are even steeper.
+Some of the websites in this industry have more than 5,000 referring domains.

 So what does this mean for your SaaS business?
 You need to build a strong backlink profile to be able to rank well, build credibility, and get more leads to your site.